udzura/slides/rubykaigi2025/script.md

 grouping them into a single class for easy importing.

 As an example, implementing `clock_time_get` essentially just wraps Ruby's `Time.now`.
-It might look a bit odd, since it's just bridging the Wasm world and the OS world using Ruby, but it is an essential process.
+It might look a bit odd, since it's just bridging the Wasm world and the OS world using Ruby, but it is an essential process for a runtime.

 Thus, the task became diligently implementing these WASI functions one by one.
 My strategy was simple: